 Deep Foundations and Piles - Overview

 Concrete piles and drilled shafts are an important category of foundations.
 Despite their relatively high cost, they become necessary when we want to transfer the loads of a a heavy superstructure (bridge, high rise building, etc.) to the lower layers of soil.
-Quality control and quality assurance has been a popular, yet challenging task for geotechnical engineers, inspectors, and piling contractors, mainly because these elements are generally buried under ground, with only pile head being accessible most of the time.
-Different intrusive and non-intrusive methods have been developed over the past decades to help engineers with easy, reliable and cost-effective evaluation of quality in these elements.
-Pile Integrity test is referred to a group of nondestructive tests that aim to provide quantitative data on physical dimensions of pile elements, their continuity, and last but not least, consistency of the pile material.
+The special geometry of these elements (such as their length, diameter, and presence of steel cage) make certain challenges during the construction process.
+Drilling, stabilizing the walls, the amount of water used, as well as concrete placement problems are among these challenges.
+These can lead to defects such as discontinuity (cracks, voids), or sudden change of cross section (bulging, necking) in pile elements, refereed to as Pile Integrity.
+Since pile elements are generally buried under ground, the Quality Control and Quality Assurance of these elements becomes a challenging issue.
+Different intrusive and non-intrusive methods have been developed over the past decades to help engineers with easy, reliable and cost-effective methods for the evaluation of quality and consistency in these elements.
+Most of the time, the pile head is the only accessible area for inspection and testing.

 What is Pile Integrity Test?

 According to the ASTM D5882, Pile Integrity Test refers to qualitative evaluation of the physical dimensions, continuity of a pile, and consistency of the pile material.
 Several methods have been developed over the past few decades in order to evaluate the integrity of piles.
 The selection of test method depends on many parameters, including (but not limited to):

 - Pile Dimensions (cross section, depth)

 As we discussed in the previous sections, access to pile element is often limited to the pile head area.
 Pile Integrity can be evaluated through three major non-destructive testing solutions:

 - Crosshole Sonic Logging